Tripadvisor: 2010–2019

-The company acquired Wanderfly, an NYC-based travel inspiration website, in October 2012.
-In 2013, the company acquired Jetsetter, a flash sale site; GateGuru, a flight and airport information mobile app; and Oyster.com, a hotel review and photography website.
-In 2014, the company acquired Vacation Home Rentals; Tripod; LaFourchette, which became theFork, for $140 million; Viator for $200 million; Mytable; Restopolis; and Tripbod, a London-based travel community.
+Between 2012 and 2014, the company acquired several travel-related businesses.
+These included Wanderfly in 2012; Jetsetter, GateGuru, and Oyster.com in 2013; and Vacation Home Rentals, Tripod, LaFourchette (later renamed theFork), Viator, Mytable, Restopolis, and Tripbod in 2014.

-In 2015, the company acquired Iens, a Dutch restaurant review website; SeatMe, a Dutch table reservation website, ZeTrip, Inc., including its product Rove, a personal journal app that helps users log activities including places they have visited and photos they have taken; Portuguese startup BestTables, and Australian startup Dimmi for $25 million.
+In 2015, the company acquired Iens, a Dutch restaurant review website; SeatMe, a Dutch table reservation website, ZeTrip, Inc., including its product Rove, a personal journal app; Portuguese startup BestTables, and Australian startup Dimmi for $25 million.
 In April 2016, the company acquired HouseTrip, a holiday rental marketplace based in London.
 In August 2016, Tripadvisor acquired Citymaps.com, which developed a social mapping site and cross-platform map engine based on OpenStreetMap data.
 In April 2018, the company acquired Icelandic startup Bokun, a provider of software for travel booking, and in November 2018, the company added DoorDash to its restaurant listings.

 In December 2019, Tripadvisor acquired SinglePlatform, a platform that syndicates restaurant menus, from its parent company, Endurance International Group, for $51 million.
-It also acquired BookATable from Michelin Guide.
+The company also acquired BookATable from Michelin Guide.